NorthOC/thefriendlyskies.github.io/content/faq/index.md

 This blog is about civil aviation, technical aspects of aircraft design, aerospace, my personal experiences with aviation and many more topics concerned with … yes, you guessed it, aviation!

+## How can I support your work?

+You can support my work by following this donation link: [https://www.buymeacoffee.com/rositamic](https://www.buymeacoffee.com/rositamic)

 ## Where can I contact you?

 For business purposes, feel free to reach out to me at: rositamicsan@gmail.com or via https://www.linkedin.com/in/rosita-mickeviciute-631317182/